Safe and Sophie Germain primes: Cryptography

 Safe primes are also important in cryptography because of their use in discrete logarithm-based techniques like Diffie–Hellman key exchange.
 If 2p + 1 is a safe prime, the multiplicative group of integers modulo 2p + 1 has a subgroup of large prime order.
 It is usually this prime-order subgroup that is desirable, and the reason for using safe primes is so that the modulus is as small as possible relative to p.

 A prime number p = 2q + 1 is called a safe prime if q is prime.
 Thus, p = 2q + 1 is a safe prime if and only if q is a Sophie Germain prime, so finding safe primes and finding Sophie Germain primes are equivalent in computational difficulty.
 The notion of a safe prime can be strengthened to a strong prime, for which both p − 1 and p + 1 have large prime factors.
 Safe and strong primes were useful as the factors of secret keys in the RSA cryptosystem, because they prevent the system being broken by some factorization algorithms such as Pollard's p − 1 algorithm.
 However, with the current factorization technology, the advantage of using safe and strong primes appears to be negligible.

-Similar issues apply in other cryptosystems as well, including Diffie–Hellman key exchange and similar systems that depend on the security of the discrete log problem rather than on integer factorization.
+Similar issues apply in other cryptosystems as well, including Diffie–Hellman key exchange and similar systems that depend on the security of the discrete logarithm problem rather than on integer factorization.
 For this reason, key generation protocols for these methods often rely on efficient algorithms for generating strong primes, which in turn rely on the conjecture that these primes have a sufficiently high density.